5OME-ONE/5OME-ONE.github.io/_posts/Write-Ups/2025-09-21-Victoris4-Quals-OSINT.md

 ![alt text](/assets/images/Write-Ups/victoris4_OSINT_Quals/first-contact.png)

-This could be our OCE, so we search his profile and see him replying to the same `pompompurin` message that was within the `Criminal Complaint`
+This could be our OCE, so we search his profile and DMs and see him replying to the same `pompompurin` message that was within the `Criminal Complaint`

 ![alt text](/assets/images/Write-Ups/victoris4_OSINT_Quals/confirm-deal.png)